 Ex, the below condition will delete any data older than 30 days in a bucket.

 Recently GCS has introduced the requester pays feature where the requester bears the data requests cost.
-Under the GCP free tier, you get 5 GB regional storage to play around with.
+Under the GCP free tier, you get 5 GB of regional storage to play around with.

 A newly introduced storage service by DigitalOcean called Spaces has an in-built CDN.